Producing Fibrous-Rooted Hickories Towards Commercial Production and Improved Transplanting

 Study Results:

 Initially we tried to replicate the previous experiment where Carya ovata and other Hickories were cut back, etiolated in the field and treated with IBA.
 A PVC core was placed on top of the shoots and a soilless potting mix added to the core, almost covering the newly emerging shoots.
-Unfortunately, weather in the filed blew over the cores and soilless mix within them.
+Unfortunately, weather in the field blew over the cores and soilless mix within them.

 We then endeavored to replicate this experiment in a greenhouse here we had more control.
 Two hundred 2-year-old Carya ovata seedlings were cut back to 8:” (20 cm) placed in the dark to etiolate the newly emerging shoots and treated with IBA.
 A PVC core was placed on top of the containers and soilless mix added to the cores.
 They were harvested after 6 months but no roots emerged.
 After allowing the seedlings to undergo a chilling period of 4 months, the potted Hickories were again taken into the greenhouse and placed under backcloth to etiolate the newly emerging shoots.
 This time we cut the shoots back to 0.5 inch(1cm) from the base of the stem.